denten-books/plain-text/2-chapter.md

 space and time.
 The advent of the cheap mechanical reproduction of print (for the sake of brevity let's say the printing press) has introduced a range of devices made to mediate between the author and the reader.
-Distance, time, and mediation subsequently weakened all notions of fidelity and authorial intent.
+Distance, time, and mediation subsequently weakened facile notions of authorial fidelity and intent.
 At the very least, we know that editorial practices, publishing markets, and communication technologies can introduce an unintended element of noise into the channel.
 At worst, long-distance, asynchronous communication is susceptible to "man-in-the-middle" attacks, by which the content of communication is maliciously altered by a third party [@needham_using_1978].

 Changing material conditions of textual transmission push against familiar literary critical ideas.
 For example, as the mechanical reproduction of print